kartgoel/HydraDocumentation/docs/hydraKeeper.rst

 Parameters
 ~~~~~~~~~~

-- ``context``: This ZMQ context represents the connections required for creating the sockets.
+- ``context``: A ZMQ context representing the connections required for creating the sockets.
-- ``announcePort``: This integer represents the port on which the announcment for the keeper should be made.
+- ``announcePort``: An integer representing the port on which the keeper's announcement should be made.

 ----------------------------